nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Pool | A group of employees carpooling together.
 Consists of one driver and at least one passenger.
 The pools generated for a specifc day and time are the same every week unless reorganised by the user.
 Passenger | An employee carpooling with at least one driver.
 TripDay | Day of the intended carpooling trip.
-TripTime | Time of intended carpooling trip
+TripTime | Time of the intended carpooling trip.
 Tag | A miscellaneous piece of information about the pool, passenger, or driver that isn't captured by the other fields but is good to have.
 Command Line Interface (CLI) | An interface that relies primarily on text input and little to no point and click UI elements exist